Placements in Secure Accommodation

 SCOPE OF THIS CHAPTER

-This procedure applies to the placements of Looked After Children in secure accommodation under Section 25 Children Act 1989 - often referred to as being 'on welfare grounds'.
+This procedure applies to the placements of Looked After Children in secure accommodation under Section 25 Children Act 1989 where the child is placed in a prescribed residential placement authorised for the purpose of placing a child under S.25.

 1. Secure Accommodation Criteria